mike-isaakidis/Maya-Modelling-Tools/docs/Batch Exporter/Buttons_overview.md

         3. ++ctrl+alt++ + Click to store a path.
         4. ++alt++ + Click to display the path in the Export textfield.
 5. <span style="color:lime">Open Folder Path in explorer</span> :material-folder: - Opens the path set in the Export Path textfield.
-6. <span style="color:lime">Boomerang Export Behavior </span>- Moves your Selected Objects to the World Origin, exports your files and moves them back to where they were.
+6. <span style="color:lime">Boomerang Export Behavior </span>- Moves your selected objects to the world origin, exports your files and moves them back to where they were.
 7. <span style="color:lime">Keep current position </span> - Exports your files from the Object's current position.
 8. <span style="color:lime">Move to Origin</span> - Moves your selected Objects to the World Origin, exports your files and keeps them there.
 9. <span style="color:lime">Single Export</span> - Exports a selection as a single file.